Tutorial for freelance translators - how to work on a translation task in TextUnited

 Click on Accept to start working on the task.
-Once you click Accept, a project manager will receive a notification that you started working on the task.
+Once you click Accept, a project manager is notified that you started working on the task.

-Click Translate button to start working on a particular package.
+Click the Translate button to start working on a particular package.

 Good to know